This article will guide you through each settings panel in your Classic app.

 Step 1: Touchless Mode

-Simple Booth supports a touchless mode for a more hygienic experience as long as your iPad supports iOS 14.
+Simple Booth supports a touchless mode for a more hygienic experience.

 Touchless mode allows participants to control the booth through gestures.
 It includes fewer customization options, which you can learn more about below.